osprey-voice/osprey-starter-pack/README.md

 ## Installation

-Enable by cloning this repo to the Osprey config directory.
+Install by cloning this repo to the Osprey config directory.

-### Linux
+### Linux and macOS

 ```bash
 mkdir -p ~/.config/osprey